 Now People Will Think I Stole It

-This is one of those unfortunate circumstances for me, as that link has gotten over Five Million views where my original YouTube video of it struggled to get 1000 when I first posted it some five years ago.
-I run the risk now of being accused of stealing the bit if I perform it, the small consolation being that I’m hardly doing stand-up anymore.
-My next actual booked gig is in June.
-But I imagine not enough time will have elapsed that I wouldn’t be able to do the bit, which I usually closed my act with, without making some type of disclaimer.
-Even if I do that, I wouldn’t expect everyone in the audience to believe me.
+This is one of those unfortunate circumstances for me, as that link has gotten over Five Million views where my original YouTube video of it struggled to get 1000 when I first posted it five years ago.
+I run the risk of being accused of stealing the bit if I perform it, the small consolation being that I’m not doing stand-up much anymore.
+So with my next gig not until June, I wonder if I’d need to do a disclaimer, and if I do that, how many in the audience would believe me.

 And such has been the problem from time immemorial in the world of stand-up, or at least as far back as Milton Berle.
 The bigger name can steal from the lesser-knowns, and get the accolades for something that’s not theirs.
 There have been notorious joke thieves, and what the fuck, let’s name them, Carlos Mencia and Eddie Griffin for starters, and sorry, but Robin Williams was sued countless times over that offence.
 Robin would at least get out the check book, while the other two would deny it.
-By the way, I can cite instances of all three appropriating bits of mine, but so can just about every US comic I ever knew back when I lived and worked in the US.
-I’ve only heard stories about who the big time bandits are in UK, so I’ll let them remain anonymous for now.
+By the way, I can cite instances of all three appropriating bits of mine, but so can just about every US comic I ever knew back in the day.
+I’ve only heard stories about who the big joke bandits are in UK, so I’ll let them remain anonymous for now.

-Is the bit funny the way these interlopers have configured it?
+Is the bit funny the way these Puddles has done it?
 Hard for me to say, as I couldn’t watch it all the way through.
-For starters I don’t get the clown suit.
-Also, I have a credo with song parodies that has always worked for me.
+I have a credo with song parodies that has always worked for me.
 I’m not Weird Al Yankovic, not blessed with co-writers who can actually make a joke last the entire length of a song, so I have always used more of a hit and run tactic.
 Most of my parodies were kept to one verse maximum, and in many cases a single line was sufficient.
-The Johnny/Who song, when I performed it, was just the first verse, but the Pity Party version is the entire song.
-That’s why I couldn’t watch it all the way through, and very likely wouldn’t have done so even without the personal connection, as I got the joke after the first verse, and couldn’t imagine any surprises, unless the clown unleashes some wicked guitar solo that makes Townshend envious.
+The Johnny/Who song, when I performed it, was just the first verse, but the Puddles version contains the entire song.
+That’s why I couldn’t watch the whole video, but couldn’t imagine any surprises, unless the clown unleashed some wicked guitar solo that makes Pete Townshend envious.
 Maybe he does the reverse, which was what I often did, i.e. The Who singing Folsom Prison, complete with Townshend windmills at the end.
-If the clown did that, it would only make me madder.
+If Puddles did that, it would only make me madder.

 Leave a Comment